 Strategy is where core elements of a successful IT operation take place, such as:

-- Collaboration: IT should not operate in a silo and must be involved in the business planning discussions in order to make the proper recommendations for the IT Roadmap.
+- Collaboration: IT should not operate in a silo and must be involved in the business planning discussions to make the proper recommendations for the IT Roadmap.
 Members of multiple departments across various levels of the organization should form an IT committee to engage in technology-related discussions that enable IT to get a full picture of the needs of the business.

-- Policy: Developing policies such as system access control, file retention, ‘bring your own device’ (BYOD), password controls etc., requires a thorough understanding of the compliance requirements, regulations, and security tolerance of the organization.
+- Policy: Developing policies such as system access control, file retention, ‘bring your own device’ (BYOD), password controls, etc., requires a thorough understanding of the compliance requirements, regulations, and security tolerance of the organization.
 Setting and enforcing a policy requires involvement and buy-in from the company’s leadership.

 - Security: Security should not be a one-size-fits-all approach.
 Understanding what is important to the organization and the risk tolerance of the business allows the CIO to develop a security plan to protect the organization’s intellectual property and customer information.

 - Staff Planning: IT positions are highly competitive, and many times have an extensive turnover.
-This information paired with the fact 21% of millennials say they have changed jobs within the past year, can be daunting.
+This information, paired with the fact 21% of millennials say they have changed jobs within the past year, can be daunting.
 Organizations need to determine the positions and skill-sets that will be needed in advance to structure proper staffing levels in a demanding industry.

 - Budget: IT expenses and capital investments should not be a surprise and should be budgeted at the same standard as the rest of the organization.
-After the CIO understands what the organization needs from technology, a budget should be established to implement the technology and staff needed to execute on the plan.
+After the CIO understands what the organization needs from technology, a budget should be established to implement the necessary technology and staff to execute on the plan.

 - Quarterly Reviews: To stay in alignment with the rest of the organization, the CIO should conduct quarterly reviews and planning sessions with the executive team.
 They should indicate any instances where KPIs were not met, but more importantly, confirm that IT is still headed in a direction that aligns with the rest of the organization.